Over the past few years, SEO has evolved significantly.

 - Long-tail keywords have less competition and, therefore, such keywords are significantly easier to be ranked for.

 Don’t worry about the low search volume.
-The “head” keywords are more generic and, therefore, shows a lot of search volume.
+The “head” keywords are more generic and, therefore, show a lot of search volume.
 But it is almost impossible to rank for a “head” keyword now.